 Good Samaritan Society Simla Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percent of patients that have had a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in one position for too long.
+This indicates the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are skin damage due to staying in one position for an excessive period of time.

 Minimizes Serious Falls